haifengl/smile

 Features

-Smile implements the following major machine learning algorithms:
+SMILE implements the following major machine learning algorithms:

 • Deep Learning: Deep learning with CPU and GPU.
 EfficientNet model for image classification.